cgruver/cgruver/pages/home-lab/okd-crc.md

 title: Build Code Ready Containers - With OKD
 layout: page
 permalink: /home-lab/okd-crc/
+description: How to build Code Ready Containers for OKD
+tags:
+  - crc for okd
 ---
 ## This Page Is A Work In Progress